Experiential learning encompasses a wide variety of extracurricular learning experiences

 An internship enables students to gain valuable, practical experience that they can use later in their careers.
 Students get the opportunity to work on real projects that impact the success of a company or social service organization.
 An internship is the first step in building the student’s business network.

-Economics students travel all over the world to experience professional life in their area of interest.
-From India to Massachusetts, Montana to New York City, Economics majors are heavily recruited for their acumen in fields such as finance, accounting, entrepreneurship and econometrics.
-Students can earn both academic credit and apply for financial support through the Economics Department and the Gateway.
+Business and economics students travel all over the world to experience professional life in their area of interest.
+From India to Massachusetts, Montana to New York City, Business & Economics majors are heavily recruited for their acumen in fields such as finance, accounting, entrepreneurship and econometrics.

 The Bruce R. Thompson Center for Business & Economics works in partnership with Allegheny Career Education to mentor students on how to locate and apply for internships, secure housing and apply for funding sources to defray costs.